 SEAN: And lastly, in the non-BL category, DMP have the first volume of a seinen manga from Houbunsha’s Manga Time Jumbo, one of the infinite Manga Time titles that litter the landscape in Japan.
 Start with a Happy Ending seems to be about a newly deceased woman becoming a cat for 7 days before she goes to heaven, and the heartwarming stories that follow.
 Sounds intriguing.

 Kodansha has a debut shoujo title!
 Ema Toyama, author of I Am Here!, has a longer series that also ran in Nakayoshi about a cell-phone novelist ignorant of romance and her blackmailing friendship with the class heart-throb, which Kodansha has smartly retitled Missions of Love.
 I talked about this as a license request a long time ago, and was very pleased to see Kodansha pick it up.
 If you like Devil and Her Love Song, but want something a bit sweeter, this may be for you.

-MELINDA: I never read I Am Here! (despite the fact that Michelle loaned me the first couple of volumes ages ago), but maybe this will win me over to Toyama?
+MJ: I never read I Am Here! (despite the fact that Michelle loaned me the first couple of volumes ages ago), but maybe this will win me over to Toyama?
 It certainly sounds intriguing!

 MICHELLE: It does, but probably more so because I ended up liking I Am Here! more than expected.